 It is time we invest in Texas children and families.

-According to a recent study, approximately 25% of Texas high school students dropped out during the 2016-2017 school year.
-That means 11 students per hour who, as adults, will not possess basic reading, writing and math skills!
+According to a recent study (Intercultural Development Research Association, "Attrition and Dropout Rates in Texas," October 2017), approximately 25% of Texas high school students dropped out during the 2016-2017 school year.
+That means 11 students per hour who, as adults, will not possess basic reading, writing, and math skills!
 That puts them at a severe disadvantage in Texas’ highly competitive job market.

-What will the future of Texas look like if we lose 1 in 4 future teachers, caretakers, welders, plumbers, doctors, mechanics, nurses, and lawyers?
+What will the future of Texas look like if we lose one in four future teachers, caretakers, welders, plumbers, doctors, mechanics, nurses, and lawyers?
 Over the last three decades alone, we have lost over 3.7 million students who never graduated high school and may never reach the heights of their potential.
-Since 2008, Texas has made the deepest cuts to State education funding in the U.S., only behind Oklahoma.
+Since 2008, Texas has made the deepest cuts to state education funding in the U.S., only behind Oklahoma.

 It is time we turn the tide!

-As an educator and the parent of a Texas public high school senior, I am committed to strengthening our public schools and empowering our children.
-I believe every child deserves a textbook.
+As an educator and the mother of an educator, I am committed to strengthening our public schools and empowering our children.
+I voted for the recent changes in school funding last session.
+Together we passed an $11.6 billion school finance measure, we increased the state’s education budget as well as increased teacher pay and training.
+But this is not enough-- I believe every child deserves a textbook.
 I believe every child deserves access to technology.
 I believe every child deserves a qualified, committed teacher.
-I believe every child deserves to be educated in a clean, safe environment.
-I believe that every child is a gift with the potential to thrive and prosper.
 I believe in the future of Texas.
 Today, we can no longer afford to sacrifice our children and place our public educational system in a financial stranglehold.

-Ten years ago, Texas provided 45% in public-school funding.
-Today, despite rising student populations, Texas has reduced its public-school funding to 38%, forcing local taxpayers to fill the gap while also diverting funds to various voucher programs they call “tax credits”.
+Ten years ago, Texas provided 50% in public-school funding.
+Texas, despite rising student populations, has reduced its public-school funding, forcing local taxpayers to fill the gap while also diverting funds to various voucher programs they call “tax credits".
+Today, we must continue to fight for lawmakers to return to funding 50% of our public education budget as we did just a decade ago and ensure that all children have access to Pre-K.

-As an educator, public school parent, and lifelong servant, I have what it takes to move us into the future and keep us from being stuck in the past.
+As an educator, public school parent, and lifelong servant, I have what it takes to move us into the future and out from being stuck in the past.

 TEXAS EDUCATION TODAY:

-Texas Ranks 36th in per pupil spending, below the national average.
+36th in per-pupil spending, below the national average.

-Texas Ranks 46th in academic and work environment category.
-The category weighs factors like school systemquality, teacher-to-student ratios, teacher turnover, safety and teacher union strength.
+46th in academic and work environment category.
+The category weighs factors like school system quality, teacher-to-student ratios, teacher turnover, safety, and teacher union strength.

 TEXAS HOUSE DISTRICT 102 – EDUCATIONAL SNAPSHOT